Download the PDF: The Bill C-71 Book

 - Registration.
 Bill C-71 makes it a crime to buy, sell or give away any gun without an authorization and a reference number for each potential or actual transaction from the RCMP Registrar of Firearms.

 - Connections Registry.
 The federal police already know who has a PAL.
 Bill C-71 creates a new connections registry of PAL holders who are in contact with each other.
-You must get RCMP permission to sell a rifle or shotgun by telling them your PAL number and the buyer’s PAL number, even if you don’t complete the sale.
+You must get RCMP permission to sell a rifle or shotgun by telling them your PAL number and the buyer’s PAL number, even if you never complete the sale.

 - No Transport: Bill C-71 immediately revokes Authorizations To Transport firearms, except from store to home and between home and target range.
 Gunshows, gunsmiths, border crossings and airports require special permission.
+If you want to pick up your gun from the gunsmith on your way to a match, you’ll need an ATT.
+How about dropping off your gun at the gunsmith after a range session?
+Another ATT.
+If you want to take a gun from the store to the gunsmith, another ATT.
+From the gunshow to a gunsmith?
+Another ATT.

 - Gun Registry, Costs: Bill C-71 forces gun stores to keep detailed transaction records on every firearm buyer and every firearm purchase for 20 years.
 This will increase costs that will be passed on to customers.
 It also makes a great hit list for thieves if the registry is stolen or hacked.